• Summary

 MLTSPNSR

-Authorizes and directs the public service commission and the New York state energy research and development authority to conduct a study to determine the possibility of closing a peaker plant electric generating facility in Brooklyn, NY.
+Authorizes and directs the energy research and development authority, the public service commission and NYPA to conduct a study to determine the possibility of closing certain peaker plants.

 Go to top